hgouraud/gwtolatex/README.txt

 This package includes test and example files named gwtolatex-testn.{txt/html}
 The html files contain only <a ... > tags and do not produce any pdf output.

+The tools include:
+- mkImgDict -> creates an image database for further use
+- mkNewGw -> inserts in a .gw file the necessary elements for image cross reference
+- mkTex -> main tool: produces a .tex file from a family.txt file
+- mkTweekIndSort and mkTweekIndMerge -> manipulate the index files to integrate photo references

 The launch parameters are:
  -base (wip, is in fact defined in the <a commands in the input file) -bases (wip, for the time being "."; implies gwl is executed in bases)